How to Plan a 200 km Cross‑Country Paragliding Trip: Step‑by‑Step Checklist & Gear Guide

 After the Flight

 When you finally touch down, take a few minutes to note what worked and what didn’t.
 Write down the wind speed, the lift you felt, and any gear issues.
-This simple log will make your next 200 km trip smoother.
+If you're aiming for a safe 200 km journey, review our safety‑focused guide; this simple log will make your next 200 km trip smoother.